rogerqiu7/rogerqiu7/README.md

 # 👋 Hi, my name is Roger Qiu, welcome to my GitHub!

-- 📊 I am currently a data analyst at NOV.
+- 📊 I am currently a data analyst at Cohere Health.

 - 🎓 I'm a student at the University of San Diego for their Masters in Data Science program.